Monster Man (film): Plot

-Sarah says that they needed someone easy to prepare and Adam was the right person.
+Sarah says they needed someone easy to prepare for, and Adam was the right person.
 Previous events begin to make sense to Adam.
-Everything that happened to Adam and Harley before was preparing Adam so that Fred could have his body: stepping into a pentagram with a mutilated body, sleeping with roadkill, Sarah having sex with him, and eating human flesh.
+Everything that happened to Adam and Harley before was preparing Adam so that Fred could have his body: stepping into a pentagram with a mutilated body, sleeping with roadkill, Sarah having sex with him, eating human flesh & getting scared to death.
 Adam manages to escape and kills Sarah by slashing her throat.
-He also cuts Fred in half when he gets up and starts to attack him.
-Meanwhile, Bob locks the door.
+He also cuts Fred in half when he gets up and attacks him.
+Meanwhile, Bob locks the door & eats the key.
+But after a grueling fight, Adam retrieves the key and escapes.

-Outside, Bob chases Adam, but is run over by his own monster truck driven by Harley.
-Harley remarks he was playing dead and apologizes to Adam for everything he did to him since the beginning of the film.
-He offers Adam the chance to drive Bob's monster truck, to which Adam happily agrees.
+Outside, Bob follows Adam but is run over by Harley's monster truck.
+Harley remarks he was playing dead and apologizes to Adam for everything he did to him since the film's beginning.
+He offers Adam the chance to drive Bob's monster truck, to which Adam ecstatically agrees.
 Adam then runs over Bob with the monster truck repeatedly for hours.
-In the end, Adam thanks Harley for not only his help but the whole trip, calling him a good friend.
-When Harley mentions finishing the trip to Betty-Ann's wedding, Adam gives up on getting Betty-Ann to fall in love with him, and with that Harley then decides to get some food with Adam and they drive away.
-But as they leave, Bob's crushed body continues to call Adam a wuss while repeating the phrase "You Can't Kill Me !".
+In the end, Adam thanks Harley for his help and the whole trip, calling him a good friend.
+When Harley mentions finishing the trip to Betty-Ann's wedding, Adam gives up on getting Betty-Ann to fall in love with him, and with that, Harley then decides to "pick up some poontang" with Adam, and they drive away.
+But as they leave, Bob's crushed corpse taunts the duo, all while repeating the phrase, "You Can't Kill Me !".

+After this, "The End?" pops up on the screen, followed by a still-alive Fred complaining he isn't dead and didn't get to have sex with his sister.